heroiclabs/nakama-docs/docs/gameplay-multiplayer-server-multiplayer.md

 This can be done by clients in the same way as with relayed multiplayer.
 A full example of how to do this is covered [here](gameplay-multiplayer-realtime.md#join-a-match).

+## End authoritative matches

+Unlike [relayed matches](gameplay-multiplayer-realtime.md), authoritative multiplayer matches do not end automatically when all players leave.
+This is normal and intended to allow you to support use cases where players are allowed to temporarily disconnect while the game world continues to advance.

+Authoritative match handlers will only stop when any of the callbacks return a `nil` state.
+You can choose to do this at any point during the lifetime of the match, whether or not there are still players connected to it.

 ## Match listings

 You can list matches that are currently active on the server.
 You can also filter matches based on exact-match queries on the label field.